Poopies99/CG4002-AR-Laser-Tag/README.md

 1. Run the external communications script in one terminal.
 2. Power up all the Bluno Beetles.
 3. Run the internal communications script.
+4. Run the software visualiser with the downloaded apk file.
-4. Play on and have fun!:)
+5. Play on and have fun!:)